-3. Sarilumab (REGN88; IL-6R Antibody) for inflammatory diseases
+Sarilumab (REGN88; IL-6R Antibody) for inflammatory diseases

-IL-6 is a key cytokine involved in the pathogenesis of rheumatoid arthritis (RA), causing inflammation and joint destruction.
-A therapeutic antibody to IL-6R, ACTEMRA® (tocilizumab), a registered trademark of Chugai Seiyaku Kabushiki Kaisha, has been approved for the treatment of rheumatoid arthritis.
+IL-6 is a key cytokine involved in the pathogenesis of RA, causing inflammation and joint destruction.
 Sarilumab is a fully human monoclonal antibody to IL-6R generated using our VelocImmune technology.